Visual systems as “magic traits” and their role in the evolution of biodiversity

 Interested in applying?

-If you’re interested in applying for this PhD, please contact me, Dr. Domino Joyce directly so that I can offer application advice and give you more information about the project and Department, and answer any questions you may have.
+If you’re interested in applying for this PhD, please contact me, Dr. Domino Joyce directly so that I can offer application advice and give you more information about the project and School, and answer any questions you may have.
 In the meantime you can have a look at this video of me explaining why I love using cichlids for researching evolution:

 Your ideal background would include an honours degree and/or Masters in a topic relating to Biology, Zoology, Ecology, Genetics, Biodiversity, Evolution, Bioinformatics, Maths & Biology etc. An interest in genetics and behaviour is desirable, as well as an interest in developing skills in bioinformatics.
 Any prior experience in these would be advantageous.